tetratelabs/tetrate-tech-talks/docs/episode2/demo/index.md

 ## Closing thoughts

-- Operators can make available a new version of Istio and notify developers to update their workloads on their own time
+- Operators can make available a new version of Istio and notify developers to update their workloads on their own time.
 - Develop a process, and automation for implementing Istio ugprades, and rollbacks.
   Start by listening to Pratima Nambiar from Salesforce in her [Istio Community Talk](https://youtu.be/j273hsoqza0?t=1308).